 As you can see, each of the four analytics and visualization tools each has their own strengths, however, the ELK Stack/Kibana package is a true industry leader for most business needs.
 Kibana is a very powerful data analytics and visualization tool mainly because of the way the data is being pulled.
 Kibana doesn’t utilize the typical relational database structure for pulling the data because this can take up a lot of your system power, plus larger data sets will take up more and more time.
 Kibana instead utilizes indexes, similar to the way Google can search on massive amounts of data.
 This main differentiator for Kibana puts it ahead of other market competitors.

-For more information about Elastic/Kibana Service, visit our Kibana Analytics Services Page.
+For more information about Elastic/Kibana Service, visit our PeopleSoft Services page here and download our Kibana Analytics informational PDF.